Have you wondered if there was a way for your pet to stay fit and healthy?

 Pets who like to swim can take part in endless amounts of fun activities at the pool or beach.
-Of course, dogs (and sometimes cats) can also happily get involved with games such as fetch while both pets enjoy running alongside bicycles too!
+Of course, dogs (and sometimes cats) can also happily get involved with games such as fetch, while some pets enjoy running alongside bicycles, too!

 What if my pet does not want to exercise?